 Regional Telework Demonstration Project

 Telework is one of the TDM strategies identified in the 2050 Regional Transportation Plan and Sustainable Communities Strategy.
 The purpose of this project is to work with the business community to understand the barriers to implementing telework policies, and to develop a regional strategy for significantly expanding telework to meet our regional goal for reducing greenhouse gas emissions.
-An extensive research effort that included focus groups, surveys and interviews with a range of employers is complete and has informed the development of a Regional Telework Strategy to be piloted with select employers in the region in late 2013.
+An extensive research effort that included focus groups, surveys and interviews with a range of employers was completed in 2013 and used in the development of a Regional Telework Strategy that was piloted with select employers in the region in 2015 and 2016.

 SANDAG has created a Regional Parking Management Toolbox as a means of providing the communities within the San Diego region a framework for evaluating, implementing, and managing parking management strategies that support their individual economic development, sustainability, and mobility goals.
 This interactive document provides a broad set of tools and step-by-step instructions for shaping successful parking management programs that address the unique challenges and needs of different types of communities.